What is the Bhagavad Gītā?

 Western reception

-Charles Wilkins's 1785 English translation was the first into any European language and reached Goethe, Hegel, and the American Transcendentalists; Emerson and Thoreau read it carefully.
+Charles Wilkins's 1785 English translation was the first into any European language.
+It reached Goethe, Hegel, and the American Transcendentalists.
+Emerson and Thoreau read it carefully.
 Gandhi treated the Gītā as his daily companion.
-In the index's own intellectual ancestry, Ram Dass and his teacher Neem Karoli Baba, the Self-Realization Fellowship of Yogananda, and Eckhart Tolle's references to the Christ alongside the Krishna all flow from the Gītā's framing.
+In the intellectual ancestry of this index, Ram Dass§ and his teacher Neem Karoli Baba, the Self-Realization Fellowship of Yogananda, and Eckhart Tolle's references to the Christ alongside the Krishna all flow from the Gītā's framing.

 — end of entry —